EnergyArchmage/EplusFanDev/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Supply Air Fan Object Type

 This alpha field defines the type of fan used by this PTAC.
-The only valid choices are **Fan:OnOff** and **Fan:ConstantVolume**.
-A fan of type Fan:OnOff is used with cycling fan operating mode, and a fan of type Fan:ConstantVolume is used with continuous fan operating mode (see Supply Air Fan Operating Mode Schedule field below).
+The only valid choices are **Fan:SystemModel**, **Fan:OnOff** and **Fan:ConstantVolume**.
+A fan of type Fan:SystemModel or Fan:OnOff is used with cycling fan operating mode, and a fan of type Fan:SystemModel or Fan:ConstantVolume is used with continuous fan operating mode (see Supply Air Fan Operating Mode Schedule field below).
+(Note that Fan:ConstantVolume and Fan:OnOff may be deprecated in a future version and as of version 8.5 these are being replaced by Fan:SystemModel.)
 The input requirements for these fan objects are described elsewhere in this document.

 #### Field: Supply Air Fan Name